TheForwardDev/doc/en/model-resource/table.md

 You can freeze cells in large tables, suitable for ID columns and buttons.

-To fix buttons in the table, switch the resource to `stickyButtons` mode:
+To fix buttons in the table, switch the resource to `stickyButtons` mode.

 ```php
 // torchlight! {"summaryCollapsedIndicator": "namespaces"}